Ambient occlusionA method to approximate how much ambient light (light not coming from a specific direction) can hit a point on a surface.

 See in Glossary effect to apply real-time ambient occlusion to your Scene.

-If Realtime Global Illumination using EnlightenA lighting system by Geomerics used in Unity for lightmapping and for Realtime Global Illumination.
+If EnlightenA lighting system by Geomerics used in Unity for lightmapping and for Enlighten Realtime Global Illumination.
 More info

-See in Glossary (deprecated) is enabled in your Scene, the resolution for indirect lighting does not capture fine details or dynamic objects.
+See in Glossary Realtime Global Illumination is enabled in your Scene, the resolution for indirect lighting does not capture fine details or dynamic objects.
 We recommend using a real-time ambient occlusion post-processing effect, which has much more detail and results in higher quality lighting.

-For information on real-time ambient occlusion post-processing effects, see the documentation on the post-processing effects.
+For information on real-time ambient occlusion post-processing effects, see post-processing effects.

 To learn more about AO, see Wikipedia: Ambient Occlusion.